lcalero42/cub3d/README.md

 ### Conclusion :
 Here is all the basics you will need to implement your own **raycaster** engine !
 Even though this is not a method used nowadays, it is still fun to practice and it definitely makes you familiar with building a game and rendering pixels on a window at a low level.

-## Fun things we have learned :joy:
+## Fun things we have learned :smile:

 - Build a **Raycaster**
 - **`Math library`** usage